 - Mobile customers use more than 400,000 terabytes annually.

-“These numbers show our sector is delivering more for less, even as demand and expectations rise.
-We’re also seeing the retirement of legacy technologies like 3G and copper networks, making way for faster, more resilient connectivity through fibre, mobile, and satellites,” says Paul.
+“These numbers show our sector is delivering more for less even as demand and expectations rise.
+We’re also seeing the retirement of legacy technologies like 3G and copper networks, making way for faster, more resilient connectivity through fibre, mobile, and satellites,” says Brislen.